OCR-tech/OCR-tech/README.md

 # Welcome 👋
-This is my GitHub profile.
+This is my portfolio profile.
 I'm passionate about machine learning, artificial intelligence, computer vision, and optical character recognition (OCR) technology and their applications.

 ## 🚀 About Me